 While she was an oncology nurse at Sentara Martha Jefferson Hospital, Crystal Chu grew accustomed to some patients’ impulsive response after they’re diagnosed with cancer in a single breast.

 “Cut them both off,” many women said to Chu, now a PhD student.
 “I’m ready.”

-Chu’s response is always gentle, and more tempered.
+Chu’s response was always gentle, and more tempered.

 6xRates of Contralateral Prophylactic Mastectomies have grown six-fold between 1998-2011, called the "Angelina effect"

 Chu just earned a highly competitive $30,000 grant from the American Cancer Society to fund the work, "The Use of a Decision Aid for Contralateral Prophylactic Mastectomy" over the next two years.

 Chu is one of a small but growing cohort of UVA students pursuing a PhD in nursing at a time when the demand for nurse researchers and academics is sky-high.
 With the average age of nursing professors in the U.S. now nearly 63, and one-third of the nation’s nursing faculty workforce expected to retire by 2025, the scarcity of nursing professors hits at a time of immense interest in the nation’s most trusted profession.
 And while master’s-educated nurses often teach students at the bedside, it’s doctorally-prepared nurses who do research and mentor students and remain in almost incredible demand.